mariadb-corporation/mariadb-connector-j/documentation/Developers-Guide.md

     mvn test -DdbUrl=jdbc:mariadb://127.0.0.1:3306/testj?user=root&password=*****

-You can launch a specific test by adding -Dfile
+You can launch a specific test by adding -Dtest

-    mvn test -Dfile=org.mariadb.jdbc.JdbcParserTest
+    mvn test -Dtest=org.mariadb.jdbc.JdbcParserTest

 When all test are passing, you can package project.
 Additional tests , like javadoc formatting, code style validation will be done :